Easy Identification of Cell Phone Numbers

 Federal regulations restrict organizations from making unsolicited marketing and collection calls to wireless numbers.
 However, there is no national cell phone Do Not Call list.
 Can you identify the cell phone numbers on your list?

 For an accurate identification of cell phone numbers, you must use our proprietary Wireless Block Identifier® File and the Wireless Ported Number File together.
-IMS has been providing wireless identification products and services to direct marketers, debt collectors, attorneys, and telemarketers since 2002.
+IMS has been providing wireless identification products and services to direct marketers, debt collectors, attorneys, telemarketers, etc. since 2002.
+We use standard industry data supplemented by our own primary research to identify all mobile devices.
+In addition, to ensure the information is up-to-date, we make new files available twice each month.
+We are the largest provider of Wireless Identification products and services; our data are used by the FCC to identify TCPA violators.

-Our Wireless Block Identifier® file identifies those area codes and exchanges or blocks of numbers assigned to wireless carriers active within the North American Numbering Plan in the U.S. and Canada.
+The Wireless Block Identifier® file identifies those area codes and exchanges or blocks of numbers assigned to wireless carriers active within the U.S. and Canada.
 An updated file is made available twice a month for download and covers over 725,000 blocks representing some 725 million plus phone numbers that are currently assigned or will be assigned to mobile phones.

 Each record on the file identifies a wireless telephone number and contains 5 fields labeled: